Bilkouristas/DevSecOps-toolcha1n/README.md

 This is a DAST Tool using the OWASP ZAP open source project for automated security testing on the CI/CD Pipeline of Github Actions
 -------------

 The purpose of this tool is aimed in helping DevSecOps teams, by easily integrating Security scans in a CI/CD Pipeline environment using Github Actions.
-The philosophy behind this project is to help you easily integrate security testing in your CI/CD pipelines.
+The philosophy behind this project is to help you easily implement security testing in your CI/CD pipelines.

 1. ### Simple Baseline Scan/ Simple Spider